akpatiudo/infrastructure/README.md

 By combining these features, Terraform provides a consistent and scalable way to manage infrastructure across different cloud providers and on-premises environments.
 Users can define, version, and automate their infrastructure, bringing benefits like repeatability, consistency, and collaboration to the process of managing complex IT environments.

-## Integrating Terraform With Vs Code
+## Integrating Terraform With Visual Studio Code
-Install terraform extension into your Virtual Studio code, this is done by clicking on the extension icon on your Vs code, type terraform on the search bar and chose the version you need and click install from the pull-down menu
+Install terraform extension into your Virtual Studio code, this is done by clicking on the extension icon on your Visual Studio Code, type terraform on the search bar and chose the version you need and click install from the pull-down menu

 ## Azure Provider